Counting independent sets in graphs with bounded bipartite pathwidth: Other recognisable subclasses of

 \subsection{Graphs with no fork or complete bipartite subgraph}

 Fork-free graphs exclude the following induced subgraph, the fork:

 We characterise fork-free bipartite graphs.
 Recall that two vertices $u$ and $v$ are \emph{false twins} if $\Nb(u)=\Nb(v)$.
-In Figure \ref{fig:cbff}, vertices to which false twins can be added are indicated by red colour.
-Hence each graph containing a red vertex represents an infinite family of augmented graphs.
+In Figure \ref{fig:cbff}, vertices to which false twins can be added are filled (black).
+Hence each graph containing a black vertex represents an infinite family of augmented graphs.
 For instance, $P_2^*$ represents all complete bipartite graphs, $P_4^*$ represents graphs obtained from $K_{a,b}$ by removing one edge; removing two edges leads to an augmented domino.

 \begin{lemma} A bipartite graph is fork-free if and only if every connected component is a path, a cycle of even length, a $BW^*_3$, a cube $Q_3$, or can be obtained from a complete bipartite graph by removing at most two edges that form a matching, see Fig.~\ref{fig:cbff}. \end{lemma}